subawocit/cs291k/README.md

 - Datasets:
     - [ImageNet-1K](https://www.image-net.org/), [fMoW-RGB](https://github.com/fMoW/dataset), and [Landslide4Sense](https://www.kaggle.com/datasets/tekbahadurkshetri/landslide4sense)
 - Architecture (image encoder):
-    - CNN: ResNet-18 and EfficientNet-B0
+    - CNN-based: ResNet-18 and EfficientNet-B0
-    - Transformer:  ViT and Swin Transformer
+    - Transformer-based:  ViT and Swin Transformer
 - Image Encoder Pre-training Strategies
+    - **Image Classification**:
-    - **Image Classification**: train an image encoder with the ImageNet dataset to predict the corresponding image category given an input image.
+        - train an image encoder with the ImageNet dataset to predict the image category
     - **Knowledge Distillation**: "distilled" a more complex model into our smaller, task-specific image encoder:
-        1) load the ImageNet-pre-trained weights onto a predetermined teacher model;
+        1) load the ImageNet-pre-trained weights onto a predetermined *teacher model*;
         2) fine-tune the teacher model using the Landslide4Sense dataset on binary landslides image classification;
         3) freeze the teacher model's weights;
-        4) train a smaller student model to predict the teacher model's soft target probabilities along with the ground-truth hard labels
+        4) train a smaller *student model* to predict the teacher model's soft target probabilities along with the ground-truth hard labels
-    - **Maksed Autoencoder**: train an encoder that encodes masked images into tokens and maps them to high-dimensional space, and a decoder that learns from the encoded latent image features and reconstructs the original image
+    - **Maksed Autoencoder**:
+        - mask input image patches and train an encoder-decoder framework to reconstruct the original image

 ## Stage 2: Fine-tuning
 - Objective: Landslide object bounding box detection